AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados.md

 ---
 # required metadata

-title: Microsoft Enterprise SSO plug-in in Microsoft Intune
+title: Microsoft Enterprise SSO plug-in in Microsoft Intune (iOS/iPadOS)
-description: Add or create an iOS, iPadOS, or macOS device profile using the Microsoft Enterprise SSO plug-in in Microsoft Intune.
+description: Add or create an iOS or iPadOS device profile using the Microsoft Enterprise SSO plug-in in Microsoft Intune.
 See if Azure AD or Kerberos authentication is right for your organization.
 keywords:
-author: MandiOhlinger
+author: TBC
-ms.author: mandia
+ms.author: alessanc
-manager: dougeby
+manager: ianfarr
 ms.date: 07/19/2021
 ms.topic: how-to
 ms.service: microsoft-intune